 Turning to evolutionary implications, we do not mean to imply that epidemics such as the Black Death may not have historic or evolutionary effects, but what these are may depend upon other, structural factors much more than simple mortality.
 To use an ecological comparison, plague epidemics are like wildfires: they sweep over a landscape dramatically in a very short period, leaving scenes of devastation and traumatised populations behind them.
 Yet the landscape recovers, plants evolve adaptations to burning or means of recolonising quickly, and a few years later there may be very little sign that the wildfires ever happened – other than the adaptations embedded in the organisms themselves.
 In contrast, conditions such as tuberculosis seem much more comparable to climate change: they are omnipresent, they change gradually in small increments, and it is easy to not notice or to disregard their impact, but they form a constant pressure which may shape the course of change much more profoundly.
 Thus, for instance, how much economic havoc an epidemic wreaks will depend as much upon the structure of the economic system as on the total mortality the disease caused.
 The Black Death caused psychological trauma and social disorientation, but it caused neither mass starvation, mass unemployment or mass poverty; in today’s society, an epidemic of much smaller scope might quickly lead to both.
 This is because most production and consumption were highly local, giving basic productive systems a self-sufficient, cellular resilience; in modern systems where food, goods and services are produced through complex technologies and far-flung, specialised supply chains, a smaller disruption can have much broader consequences.
 Where the Black Death seems to have had notable effects, the mechanism seems twofold.
 First, social systems are typically designed to cope with average conditions, perhaps with some safety margin, rather than with extreme conditions.
 A city may cope with a thousand deaths spread evenly across a year; if a hundred deaths happen in one week, the system breaks down, people die unshriven and are buried in mass pits.
 These changes are likely to be traumatic, but in most cases normality would reassert itself quickly once the crisis passes.
 Secondly, the Black Death’s more lasting changes seem principally to have resulted from gross changes to overall population levels; for instance, readjusting the balance between people, land and wealth, and between agricultural and pastoral uses of land.
 Again, what is unique about epidemics may not be the overall levels of change so much as its abrupt nature, which causes punctuated rather than gradualistic change.

 Finally, this exercise has methodological implications for studies of ancient health.
 Skeletal studies contribute important information on many health problems, as well as how people understood and responded to them – all important subjects of study.
 But, using DALYs as a measure of a health problem’s human importance, skeletal sources are relatively mute upon many major existential problems of health, particularly infectious diseases.
-Instead, the next round of breakthroughs in the evolutionary and social history of health are most likely to come from molecular studies – the proteomics, genomics, metabolomics of both humans and disease organisms -- which can give us insight into how humans interacted with pathogens.
+Instead, this work suggests several new horizons for research.
+Methodologically, the next round of breakthroughs in the evolutionary and social history of health are most likely to come from molecular studies – the proteomics, genomics, metabolomics of both humans and disease organisms -- which can give us insight into how humans interacted with pathogens.
+Conceptually, it may shift the focus from merely documenting the presence of disease in the past (whether skeletally, textually, or molecularly) to thinking about how disease interacts with social factors – for instance, about health inequality in the past and present.

 Acknowledgements